 Myth #2 New mums should bind their stomachs.

-As the uterus expands due to the growing foetus, organs are displaced in the process.
+As the uterus expands due to the growing fetus, organs are displaced in the process.
 After the baby pops out, the uterus doesn’t bounce back to its original size right away.
 Binding offers a light compression that hastens the contraction of the uterus.
 It also helps to stabilise the loosened pelvic joints while narrowing the width of the hips.

 Myth #3 New mums should obey a strict diet

-Many food confinment myths revolve around Traditional Chinese Medicine (TCM).
-Accordingly to that, new mums should include “heaty” ingredients e.g. gingers, chinese wine, sesame oil and red dates.
+Many food confinement myths revolve around Traditional Chinese Medicine (TCM).
+Accordingly to that, new mums should include “heaty” ingredients e.g. gingers, Chinese wine, sesame oil and red dates.
 These ingredients are said to expel the wind accumulated in the body and help to restore blood loss.
 “Cooling” food like shellfish, watermelon and cucumber should be avoided.
 Some mums even hire costly confinement nannies just so they can cook special confinement food for them.